Abhishek-Biswas-Deep/PONG/README.md

 Java pong game

 # Description
-This project uses java programming language to showcase the various usage of classes and orientation.
+This project uses java programming language to showcase the various usage of classes and orientatio.